Using functions in C++ - DVD Info

 DVD stands for "digital versatile disk" or "digital video disk", which is an optical disc format for storing digital information invented by Philips, Sony, Toshiba, and Panasonic in 1995.
 The DVD offers larger storage capacity than compact disks (CD) but has the same dimensions.
 DVDs can be used to store any kind of digital data but they are mainly famous for their use in the distribution of movies.

-What will be the value of arg01 after line 19 is executed?
+after line 19 is executed?

-What is the value of arg02 after line 19 is executed?
+var02 is assigned a value of 2.
+Therefore, the value of arg02 after the function call in line 19 is 2.

 Laboratory Session: